Frank Bradford begins:

 Flimsies:talking about flimsies because nobody hears about them anymore and I've sometimes wondered how much the average current railfan knows about them or has any conception of how they worked.
 Flimsies could be in the form of what we called "Rubber Stamp Orders" -the same order over and over again serving the same purpose.
 We got a "rubber stamp" order up at Santa Barbara...every night, now I'm just putting in engine numbers because I could just as easily say, "XXX"..but every night you'd get an order, "#833 has right over #834 and #836 Burbank Junction to East Santa Barbara and has right over #832 Burbank Junction to Oxnard."
 It would also say, "#832 take siding Oxnard." #832 was the "Smokey" which was a way of saying "SMV"-the Santa Maria Vegetable.
 This was a hot train however it had to pause in Oxnard to pick up and block the perishables -it had to take the siding in Oxnard to do its work and very often we would get an order at Seacliff...it was a shorter train till it got to Oxnard and would normally take the siding which meant it would get an order saying, "#832 take siding, meet #832 at Seacliff."
 Or it might say, "#833 meet #832 at Seacliff, #832 take siding."
 On the night I'm thinking of we had two #832's.
 To explain how that railroad on the coast works...on the SP westward trains are superior to eastward trains of the same class, this discussion is about freight not 1st class, but in order to reverse it the westward trains were 3rd class and the eastward 2nd class which made the 2nd class eastward train superior over the westward trains.
 When they would turn around the other way they would give the westward trains right over the eastward trains and would make the westward trains superior again.
 Every night we would get this order the "rubber stamp order" "#833 has right over #834 and #836 Burbank Junction to East Santa Barbara and has right over #832 Burbank Junction to Oxnard #832 take siding Oxnard."
 On one particular night they had two #833's so the order was changed a little bit.
 Very little..the dispatcher didn't notice either that the order read "1st #833 has right over #834 and #836 Burbank Junction to East Santa Barbara. #833 meet #832 at Oxnard #832 take siding Oxnard."
 We got these orders at Santa Barbara.
 We also got an order that said, "#832 do take siding meet 1st #833 at Seacliff." and the dispatchers initials.
 I refused the order and wouldn't take it.
 Of course you had to go through the operator, you didn't have to but I mean if you had something you didn't want you went through the operator to get the dispatcher, so I told them I couldn't use the order.
 It went back and forth and the dispatcher kept saying, "It's a good order, we use it every night."
 And I still wouldn't so the question is why?
 I explained to him that it had to read, "#832 takes siding and meets 1st #833 at Seacliff instead of Oxnard."
 This was because without the "INSTEAD OF OXNARD" on there it was not a good order.
 That's one of the problems you can get into with rubber stamp order that everyone has read a hundred times.
 If the change is very little the person reading it puts the words in the way they've always read in his own mind.
 Instead of saying that 1st #833 had right over #834 and #836 to East Santa Barbara it changed it a little and said "1st #833 meet #832 at Oxnard."
 So even the dispatcher didn't spot it and he kept thinking that it was good.
 Finally I went to the phone and called the chief to correct the problem.
 When the operator came back on the first message was, "Well, the dispatcher apologizes."
 He gave an order then that order #so and so forth, the one to meet at Seacliff was annulled and then gave us an order that, "#832 take siding, meet 1st #833 at Seacliff INSTEAD OF OXNARD."
 These things come up and may seem simple but it is these little details that are very important.

 Rubber stamp order:when I first started working I was on the LA extra board (brakeman's extra board) and I was called on night to be on the Santa Ana local (this would have been in 1943 or 44).
 At that time there wasn't any industry or anyway very, very little. in other words they had the "Merry-go-round" that worked out of Santa Ana.
 This went up to West Anaheim and did a lot of the work in there.
 They called it the Merry-go-round because at one time it used to go down from Santa Ana, went to Newport, over to Huntington Beach and then up to west Anaheim.
 One time when we were down at "Tin Can Beach" which is down beyond Huntington Beach, this was one of our favorite beaches.
 We saw this SP Merry-go-round coming along paralleling the PE track and the fireman on the Merry-go-round had a PE timetable in his hand.
 With all of the rolling and rollicking of the engine, the track wasn't very good, I remember seeing him trying to read the PE timetable because there were two tressels down there where the SP Santa Ana River would have been one of them and where the SP used PE track to cross the tressel.
 I don't know but they probably used "Yard Limits".
 They did have this merry-go-round which when they discontinued or abandoned that track down there to Newport and opened up to Huntington Beach they just kept the name.
 Railroads tend to keep names forever.
 So the merry-go-round did the work around Anaheim and Santa Ana.
 They've got those two big haulers now that I guess originate in West Colton, the Buena Park and the Anaheim with sometimes a hundred cars each.
 Back then the Santa Ana local left in the night time, I think, from Firestone Park.
 They would do all of the work all of the way down through Downey, Norwalk, Buena Park where they had Gliddens where they used a lot of flax seed also Progresso tomato stuff where they used all kinds of tomatos in there and West Anaheim.
 Even though they had the merry-go-round doing some of the stuff if we had cars for anyplace to be spotted down there we would do it.
 While there are a couple of hundred cars a day now, we handled just this one little Santa Ana local with a 1000 Hp switch engine.
 It was an EMD but I forget the number...#1421 or #1422.
 They later used two of them but we're talking about when I was going down there and they used either a Mogul or a consolidation, usually a consolidation.
 Also at a later time we made one trip down there in a Mike.
 But Mike's weren't permitted on there because they had too long of a wheel base and couldn't get around some of the curves.
 They had to have messages from the superintendents but one time they were out of power and we had to use a #3200 but when we wyed it at West Anaheim.
 While we went around the wye we had the conductor walk along beside it to make sure it stayed on the rails.
 It did a lot of squealing.
 There were a lot of places where steam power wasn't permitted..awful lot of trackage..you don't find that anymore.
 With diesels they can go anywhere.
 On the Santa Paula Branch there was a bridge out there so they sent the Santa Paula local out of Los Angeles.
 To get over the grade there between San Fernando and Newhall they usually used two units and they used any kind whether they should have or not.
-Clip Art So we had a 4000 which at that time was one of the heaviest engines that they had, six-wheel truck and very heavy, along with something like a GP9.
+So we had a 4000 which at that time was one of the heaviest engines that they had, six-wheel truck and very heavy, along with something like a GP9.
 So anyway we went up to Laminaria and it was a very, very rainy night and there's a very long spur track and then a sharp curve right at the top.
 Going up we could feel things kind of rocking away as the track would sink a little on one side and then the other.
 When we go to the top going around this real sharp curve the engineer asked me, "Do you think we're on the ground?"
 After he stopped I said, "I don't know lets try it and see what happens."
 So we went just a little bit and sure enough we were.
 By this time we had radios so we called in and said where we were and what the problem was so they'd already had a derailment up at Vincent so the skip truck was up there..so they came over.
 At the same time the LA Division was having some kind of a big shindig for their officers somewhere in LA so anyway we got the trainmaster from Oxnard.
 So he was up there even before the truck got there from Vincent so we got some little bits of what must have been 2x4's because he was going to try and rerail this engine in the mud.
 Of course it was all he could do to walk because he had just come from that big celebration and there was no rule "G" for the officers so between that and the slippery mud he was having quite a time of it remaining steady.
 He kept having the engineer take it a little bit and then he'd stop and then go a little further and the trainmaster would say, "Keep em coming, keep em coming."
 They inched forward and then leaned over till the steps were down in the mud.
 Just about that time the skip truck got there the car boss he said to cut the engine off of the back and have him back out of the way.
 I said, "We've split the rails...you're down between the rails all the way clear down to the switch there."
 Boy I mean, he just about went to pieces.
 I told him, "Well, whats-his-name told us to do it.."
 So then he went up and started in on the engineer and the engineer said, "Well the man says keep em coming..you have to do it."
 Well, that was all for that night they had been working at Vincent all day and then come over here and gotten into this mess.
 They took the train crew by carry-all and took them back to LA.
 I wasn't out there the next day but I was talking to one of the crew that was and when they tried to take off the put the engines on the ground again.

 Well what I was trying to say that with these rubber stamp orders you get into problems a lot.
 Especially if you have someone who doesn't read them every day.
 I was the flag on the Santa Ana local and of course the whole crew, except me, was on the head end where the work was.
 We stopped at Gliddens down at Buena Park to do our switching there so I went back to flag, nobody called me in and all I could see was the markers on the caboose starting to get closer together.
 There is another little thing that comes in there...while coming back...the reason I was out flagging and the rest of crew thought I shouldn't be was because I read the orders and they didn't.
 Same great big long order as every other day because they had to put everything on one order since there was no place to contact the dispatcher, at least not for orders.
 Now what was I going to do in Buena Park at two in the morning?
 Maybe someone would think I'd gotten run over or something so I thought, "Well, I'll call the dispatcher."
 So I went to the little box on the pole.
 There was no dispatcher circuit down there, just a message circuit so I turned the old magneto on it and that got me the PBX in LA.
 Now, "Tucker 7272" the PE's number was close to SP's "Michigan 6161".
 So I got the operator and asked for the dispatcher who handled the Santa Ana Branch.
 I said something to the effect that, "This is the flag on the Santa Ana local and I got left at Buena Park (in other words don't come looking for my pieces)."
 So the dispatchers voice that came back said, "Where did you say you were?" and I says, "Buena Park."
 He asked, "What are you doing up there?"
 I told him, "Out flagging and I got left."
 There was this long silence...and then he asked, "Are you an SP man?"
 Well, I figured..what else?
 So then he said, "This is the PE dispatcher."
 The PBX operator probably didn't even know the SP had a branch to Santa Ana because they were still running what they used to call street cars even though now everyone calls them Interurbans.
 They had a Santa Ana local too.
 When I did get back in the caboose again up in Norwalk I had a red hayburner and my regular white lantern and hitchhiked about two O'clock in the morning up to Norwalk where the crew had gone to beans.
 The conductor looked me up and down and said, "Well, didn't you read the orders?"
 Well, I had but he hadn't.
 Every night down there they had a line on the end that said, "Not protecting against extra trains."
 On this particular night that was missing so I should have been out.